js-ts/Newsrecommender/README.md

 ### 1. High order function:

 A high order function is a function that take function as a parameter or an argument or returns a function.
 High order function is in contrast to first order function which don’t take a function as an argument or return a function as output.
-High order functions like map I have used in project code.
+I have used both cases of a higher order function in my project which is described below.

-**A function which takes another function as an input(map):**
+**A function which takes another function as an input (map):**
-Map function applied a passed-in function to each item in an iterable object and return a list containing all function call result.
-Here is an example from project code shows in below figure
+Map function apply a passed-in function to each item in an iterable object and return a list containing all function call results.
+Here is an example from project code shows in below figure.
+In this example, I pass ```get_nouns()``` function as an input to the map function which apply ```get_nouns()``` on each item in the list of parts of speech tuples.
+The result of map is converted to list which is a collection of nouns, filtered from all parts of speech tuples.

 ![High order function](https://raw.githubusercontent.com/Ziasafi/newsrecommender/master/images/getnounfunc.png)